 Tim: Yeah, that's true.

-Todd: And, uh, your much faster than me.
+Todd: And, you're much faster than me.
 You're a fast runner.
 How often do you run?

-Tim: And I started running and I ran all through the university.
+Tim: And I started running and I ran all the way through the university.

 Todd: OK.
 So what events did you do?

 Tim: Middle distance.
 Middle distance which is 1,500 meters to 5,000 meters.

 Todd: Wow!
 Are you a better short distance runner or long distance runner?

 Todd: Middle distance.
 OK, how far is a middle distance?

 Todd: OK!
 What's your fastest time in the 1,500 meters?

 Tim: Yeah.
 I did that in high school actually.
 I wasn't so fast in the university.

 Todd: Oh wow, man you can fly!